nelsonwenner/challenge-trz-node-api/README.md

 ## :information_source: Getting Started

 1. Fork this repository and clone it on your machine.
-2. Change the directory to `zssn-api` where you cloned it.
+2. Change the directory to `trz-api` where you cloned it.

 ## :closed_lock_with_key: Backend Getting Started